AndrewMacatangay/Technical-Analysis/04. Support/README.md

 Support levels can be used as indicators to know when to enter a position.
 If an investor is feeling bullish about a stock and the price of the stock is at a support level, the investor may enter a long position in hopes that the price rises (reversal).
 On the other hand, if an investor is feeling bearish about a stock and the price of the stock is at a support level, the investor may enter a short position in hopes that the price falls.
-If the later were to happen, the support level that has been breached can become a future resistance level.
+If the latter were to happen, the support level that has been breached can become a future resistance level.

 <div align = "center"><img src = "https://priceaction.com/wp-content/uploads/2015/08/SR1.png" alt = image></div>